jydv402/memno/README.md

 ---
 ## 🔧 Installation

+### 🤖 Android
-- Just download the apk file from [here](https://github.com/jydv402/memno/releases/latest)
+- Download the APK file from [here](https://github.com/jydv402/memno/releases/latest).
-- Install it and BOOM! that's it, you're good to go!
+- Install it and you're good to go!

+### 💻 Windows
+- Download the installer (`memno-windows-x64-...exe`) from [here](https://github.com/jydv402/memno/releases/latest).
+- Run the installer.
+It supports dual-mode installation (install for **"Just me"** without requiring admin rights or **"All users"** under standard Program Files).
+- Complete the setup wizard and you're ready to use Memno on your desktop!

 ---